frequency-chain/frequency/designdocs/user-handles.md

 Input
 * Owner Msa ID - the MSA ID of the user
 * Handle - the desired handle chosen by the user
+* Suffix - the suffix chosen by the user
 * Signature - the user signature on the handle

 Output